 The garnet is so durable, remnants of garnet jewelry have been found dating as far back as the Bronze Age.
 Other references go back to 3100 BC when the Egyptians used garnet as inlays in their jewelry and carvings.
 The Egyptians even referred to it as the symbol of life.
 The garnet gemstone was very popular with the Romans in the third and fourth centuries.

-This gemstone was also used as a talisman for protection both by warriors going into battle and to those who wanted to ward off pestilence and plague.
+This gemstone was used as a talisman for protection both by warriors going into battle and those who wanted to ward off pestilence and plague.
 Some ancient healers and wise men even placed garnets in wounds and praised its healing powers.

 The Victorians made garnets very popular during that time period.
-Some of the loveliest garnet jewelry from that era mimics its pomegranate namesake, with clusters of tiny red gems forming a larger statement piece.
+Some of the loveliest garnet gemstone jewelry from that era mimics its pomegranate namesake, with clusters of tiny red gems forming a larger statement piece.

 Today, the garnet can be found in a range of jewelry pieces and styles, from beautiful rings to stunning tiaras.
-Since the garnet can come in a range of colors, rare garnets in green or blue make breathtaking pieces, especially in pendants or drop earrings.
+Since garnet gemstones can come in a range of colors, rare garnets in green or blue make breathtaking pieces, especially in pendants or drop earrings.